 As far as customization goes in WordPress, you will need to understand some basic CSS and HTML coding to customize your theme and website.
 It's a necessary to have a trusted web developer in your corner to help with custom design needs for your site.

-HubSpot: HubSpot gives you much more freedom when it comes to the design of your website.
-You can pick a theme with overall design styles and sample pages in the HubSpot Marketplace or you can design the framework of each web page on your own in HubSpot's Design Manager.
-Any template that you purchase through HubSpot can be easily customized and changed, unlike most WordPress themes.
+HubSpot gives you much more freedom when it comes to the design of your website.
+You can pick a theme with overall design styles and sample pages in the HubSpot Marketplace, or you can design the framework of each web page on your own in HubSpot's Design Manager.
+Themes include a set of pages that can be easily customized with different page modules and styling, unlike most WordPress themes.

-Here's a preview of HubSpot's Design Manager screen
+Here's a preview of HubSpot's drag and drop editor.

-With HubSpot, you will also need to know basic CSS and HTML coding to customize your website.
+With HubSpot, you may also need to know basic CSS and HTML coding to customize your website.
 The new HubSpot CMS has made the customization of pages much easier for the non-developer, but adding new functionality or fundamentally changing functionality will require knowledge of code.

-In my opinion, HubSpot’s on-page edits are easier to use than WordPress’s.
+In my opinion, HubSpot and Squarespace are easier to use than WordPress.
 That being said, there are WordPress themes, such as Divi by Elegant Themes, that come with their own on-page editor that is easy-to-use and looks very high-end.
 But like I said earlier, it’s all about your theme when it comes to WordPress.

 Ease of Use